Health Care, Transportation

 In concluding, the authors write: “There are clear societal norms associated with intoxicated driving and laws in the United States expressly prohibit driving with a blood alcohol level at or above .08%.”
 Given that drivers using cell phones show a similar or greater impairment, “logical consistency” suggests that effective, science-based regulation is appropriate.

-A related 2008 study, “Passenger and Cell Phone Conversations in Simulated Driving,” examined how talking with car passengers while driving differed from using a cell phone.
+Related research: A 2008 study, “Passenger and Cell Phone Conversations in Simulated Driving,” examined how talking with car passengers while driving differed from using a cell phone.
 “The results show that the number of driving errors was highest in the cell phone condition,” the researchers found.
 “In passenger conversations more references were made to traffic, and the production rate of the driver and the complexity of speech of both interlocutors dropped in response to an increase in the demand of the traffic … mitigating the potential negative effects of a conversation on driving.”

-Tags: technology, safety, cars, mobile tech, distracted driving, telecommunications
+Keywords: technology, safety, cars, mobile tech, distracted driving, telecommunications